DO YOU LOVE MUSIC?

 “I’m in love with your body”

-Call me crazy, but I don’t want to hear this on the radio.
-Sure if you are “here for a good time not a long time” then party on, but I want to be told that I made a difference, that I made you laugh, that our interaction shifted you into a better place, that I inspire you.
+Call me crazy, but I don’t want to hear this on the radio or from my partner.
+I am the deep one when my friends get together and all; I don’t dig on superficial connection.
+Sure, if you are “here for a good time not a long time” then party on, but I want to be told that I made a difference, that I made you laugh, that our interaction shifted you into a better place, that I inspire you.

 I shudder at the thought of my girls valuing this sentiment from potential suitors.
 This scene in Madagascar 2 and the direction it takes 1:05 into the short clip is brilliant and gives me great hope.